-This program has had many successes since its inception.
 Using a combination of donations, grants, and other funds, approximately 7,463 acres worth an estimated $67.3 million have been voluntarily acquired as of early 2013 using $21.6 million of local funds.
 (The 502-acre Miccosukee Greenway and the 876 acre J.R.
 Alford Greenway were acquired by the State of Florida, but are managed by Leon County.)
 There are several greenway acquisitions that have not yet been opened to the public, pending funding for improvements such as parking areas and trails.
-However, several of these projects are currently underway as of early 2013.
+However, several of these projects are currently underway as of early 2015.

-Since adoption of the original 2004 Master Plan, local goals have shifted from acquiring new lands to connecting and adding amenities those lands already in public ownership.
-To that end, the draft 2013 Tallahassee – Leon County Greenways Master Plan Update describes 29 proposed greenway trail projects, including trail length, surface, width, related improvements and amenities, and an estimated cost.
-The total length of all proposed trails is approximately 139 miles (78 miles within unincorporated Leon County and 61 miles within the City of Tallahassee).
-These proposed trail projects originated from the 2004 Plan, Blueprint 2000, the Leon County Department of Public Works (including the Division of Parks and Recreation), and City of Tallahassee’s Department of Parks, Recreation, and Neighborhood Affairs.
-Previous public input was also considered in each of these organizations’ submittals, and a public meeting of user groups and other organizations and individuals was held on March 14, 2013 to review the proposed projects and to solicit additional proposals for evaluation.
+Since adoption of the original 2004 Master Plan, the emphasis of the Greenways Program has shifted from acquiring new lands towards increasingly connecting and providing amenities to greenways already in public ownership.
+Towards that purpose, the 2015 Tallahassee - Leon County Greenways Master Plan Update describes 32 proposed greenway trail projects, including trail length, surface, width, related improvements and amenities, and an estimated cost.
+The total length of all proposed trails is approximately 152 miles.
+These planned trail projects come from a variety of sources, including the adopted 2004 Plan, Blueprint 2000, the Leon County Department of Public Works (including the Division of Parks and Recreation), and the City of Tallahassee's Department of Parks, Recreation, and Neighborhood Affairs.
+Public input has been provided at various times and places, including a public meeting of user groups and other organizations and individuals on March 14, 2013 to review the proposed projects and to solicit additional proposals for evaluation.
 Invited groups for this meeting included 1,000 Friends of Florida, the Capital City Cyclists, the Southern Trail Riders, the Tall Timbers Land Conservancy, the State Office of Greenways and Trails, the Gulf Winds Track Club, the Council of Neighborhood Associations, and the U.S. Forest Service.
-Additional input has been gathered from neighborhood associations, Visit Tallahassee, the Chamber of Commerce Leads Group 8, and the City/County Bike-Ped Working Group.
-Additional comments on the proposed Master Plan Update are welcome.
+Additional input was gathered from neighborhood associations, Visit Tallahassee, the Chamber of Commerce Leads Groups 4, 6, and 8, and the City/County Bike-Ped Working Group.
+Neighborhood associations were also contacted by mail, and presentations to several associations were made by Planning staff upon request.

-If you have any comments on the draft Plan, please submit them in writing to:
+If you have any questions or comments on the updated Plan or the Program, please contact:

 Stephen M. Hodges, AICP